Hiking the Auger Falls loop in Adirondack Park, New York

 Final Thoughts

-We did this hike in late December with our two-year-old and 6-week-old.
-Our two-year-old was able to walk portions of this trail, but if hiking with younger children I recommend bringing a carrier for them.
-I would love to repeat this hike in the spring or summer, but it was absolutely gorgeous in the winter after a fresh coat of snow.
+We did this hike in late December with our two young children.
+Our two-year-old was able to walk portions of this trail, but if hiking with younger children I recommend bringing a carrier.
+I would love to do the Auger Falls hike in the spring or summer, it was gorgeous in the winter after a fresh coat of snow.
 Unfortunately, the final portion of the trail was underwater and we were unable to make it to the falls, though we still enjoyed the experience and the opportunity to get out in nature with our kids.
 If you’re visiting the southern part of Adirondack Park and staying near Wells, Speculator, or Lake Pleasant, consider adding the hike to Auger Falls to your itinerary.

 Tamar,